bartificer/programming-by-stealth/docs/pbs87.md

 ### Creating Generator Functions with `*` and `yield`

-Before we look at the exact syntax for creating a generator function, we need to explain a new concept — resumable functions.
+Before we look at the exact syntax for creating a generator function, we need to explain a new concept — _resumable_ functions.

-So far in everything we’ve seen throughout this series, functions are black boxes that take an arbitrary amount of arguments, execute a sequence of instructions in order, optionally return a single value, and end.
-They are completely linear, and once a function starts executing it continues until it finishes.
+So far, in everything we’ve seen throughout this series, functions are black boxes that take an arbitrary amount of arguments, execute a sequence of instructions in order, optionally return a single value, and end.
+They are completely linear, and once a function starts executing, it continues until it finishes.

-Generator functions are difference!
+Generator functions are different!
 They still take arbitrarily many arguments, they are still executed in order, and they can still return a single value if desired, but they can also pause execution at any time by _yielding_ a value.
-Yielding is very similar to returning except that it doesn’t end the function, instead, it pauses it.
+Yielding is very similar to returning except that it doesn’t end the function; instead, it pauses it.
 A yield can emit a value, like return does, but it can also receive new arguments when execution resumes.
 A generator function’s scope is not destroyed when it yields, so when execution resumes all local variables will be just as they were when the function yielded.

 The keyword `yield` is used to yield values from and to a generator function.

-Generator functions are special functions, so you create them using a special syntax.
-The idea is similar to how async functions are defined, but a little different, instead of a keyword like async, generator functions are pre-fixed with the `*` character.
+Generator functions are special functions.
+You create them using a special syntax.
+The idea is similar to how async functions are defined, but a little different.
+Instead of a keyword like `async`, generator functions are prefixed with the `*` character.

 You can create generator functions using function statements like so: